3690 Peel Street

 victor.muniz-fraticelli [at] mcgill.ca (Email)

 Víctor M. MUÑIZ-FRATICELLI is Associate Professor of Law and Political Science at McGill University.
-He received his PhD in Political Science from the University of Chicago in 2008, and his JD from the University of Puerto Rico in 1999, where he also served in law review.
-In 2000 and 2001, he clerked at the Supreme Court of Puerto Rico for the Hon.
-Antonio S. NEGRÓN-GARCÍA (until the Justice's retirement) and the Hon.
-Federico HERNÁNDEZ-DENTON.
+He received his PhD in Political Science from the University of Chicago (2008) and his JD from the University of Puerto Rico (1999) and clerked at the Supreme Court of Puerto Rico.

 In 2019, he received a New Directions Fellowship from The Andrew W. Mellon Foundation.